MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

 ### Packages requiered:

-All 2SMR codes start by loading several libraries.
+Importantly, all code for 2SMR codes start by loading several libraries:

 ```
 All of the following can be downloaded using install.packages() function: